Lolliedieb/lolMiner-releases/README.md

 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.94

+_Changes_

+- Added support to mine Conflux on Nvidia Cards.
+Use -a OCTOPUS to mine it, fee is 2% - similar to the AMD code.

+_Notes_
+- The detection of CMP cards is not optimal yet.
+If you want to mine Conflux on them, please add "--mode a" parameter manually to select an alternative kernel that works better on them compared with the default one.
+- With regard to the performance of CMP cards: Stay tuned, we are working on further improvements :)

 ### lolMiner 1.93

 _Changes_